John Galt (novelist): Career, early publications

+The Canada Company

-In 1824, Galt was appointed Secretary of the Canada Company, a charter company established to aid in the colonization of the Huron Tract in Upper Canada along the eastern shore of Lake Huron.
-After the company was incorporated by royal charter on August 19, 1826, Galt traveled across the Atlantic on the man-of-war HMS Romney, arriving at New York City and then traveling by road.
+In 1824, Galt was appointed secretary of the Canada Company, a charter company established to aid in the colonization of the Huron Tract in Upper Canada along the eastern shore of Lake Huron.
+After the company was incorporated by royal charter on 19 August 1826, Galt traveled across the Atlantic on the man-of-war HMS Romney, arriving at New York City and then traveling by road.
 Sadly, soon after arriving, word was sent that his mother had suffered a stroke.
 He returned to her (in Musselburgh) in 1826 and she died a few months later.
 He returned to Canada in 1826.
 While in Canada, Galt lived in York in Upper Canada (now Ontario), but located the headquarters of the Canada Company at Guelph, a town he also founded in 1827.
 Later that year, he co-founded the town of Goderich with Tiger Dunlop.
-The community of Galt, Ontario was named after him.
+The community of Galt, Ontario, was named after him.

-His three sons played prominent roles in Canadian politics; one of them, Alexander, later became one of the 'Fathers of the Confederation', and Canada's first Minister of Finance.

 During his tenure with the Canada Company, Galt ran afoul of several colonial authorities, including Sir Peregrine Maitland, who was Lieutenant-Governor of Upper Canada at the time.
-He was heavily criticised by his employers for his lack of basic accounting skills and failure to carry out their established policies.
-This resulted in his dismissal and recall to Great Britain in 1829.

-Soon after his return to Great Britain, he spent several months in King's Bench Prison for failure to pay debts.
-One of Galt's last novels, The Member, has political corruption as its central theme.

-In 1831 he moved to Barn Cottage in Old Brompton.
+His employers grew concerned about his spending and problems with the accounts.
+In 1828 they sent an accountant to help, and investigate for them.
+When he left for London with papers.
+Galt decided to follow and give an explanation to the directors, but at New York early in 1829 found he had been replaced.
+When Galt reached England on 20 May his debtors had already read the news, and Galt was put in debtors' prison over school fees for his sons.

+By the 1830s, the Canada Company was attracting substantial numbers of Scottish settlers to the area around Guelph.